 The agency must not be excluded from participation in Louisiana Medicaid as an entity as evidenced by an open exclusion on the Louisiana State Adverse Actions database, the Office of Inspector General’s (OIG) national exclusions database, or the federal System for Award Management (SAM) database.
 The agency also must not have an outstanding Medicaid program audit exception or other unresolved financial liability owed to the state.

-Changes in the following areas are to be reported in writing to the LDH, Health Standards Section (HSS), to OCDD, and to the fiscal intermediary’s Provider Enrollment Section in at least ten (10) days prior to any change:
+Changes in the following areas are to be reported in writing to LDH, Health Standards Section (HSS), to OCDD, and to the fiscal intermediary’s Provider Enrollment Section in at least 10 days prior to any change:

 Ownership;